 BPA affects your health in more ways than one.
 The toxic chemical has been linked to causing reproductive, immunity, and neurological problems, as well as an increased likelihood of Alzheimer’s, childhood asthma, metabolic disease, type 2 diabetes, and cardiovascular disease.
 But how seriously should we take these claims?
 We did our research and compiled the best resources for a comprehensive look at the side effects of BPA.

 Most of the concern stems from the fact that BPA is soluble.
-This means that when it comes into contact with liquids or is heated, the bond it has formed with the plastic can be broken and the chemical can seep into food or drinks being stored in containers.
-However, it wouldn’t be a major leap to say that chemicals seeping into food and liquids are cause for concern in the absence of any evidence either.
+This means that when it comes into contact with liquids or when it is heated, the bond it has formed with the plastic can be broken, and BPA can seep into the contents of your food or beverage.

 Top 5 Side Effects of BPA

 Any time we talk about a potentially dangerous toxin in the food we eat or water we drink, someone inevitably comes out and says, “Don’t eat that!
 It’ll give you cancer.”
 We’ve heard it so many times that we’ve almost become numb to it.
 Well, when it comes to BPA, there is truth to this claim.

 For example, one study found BPA can mimic estrogen and other hormones and interact with certain cell receptors to promote the development of breast, ovary and prostate cancer.
 Another study indicated that BPA could mitigate the effectiveness of chemotherapy in breast cancer patients – a cause for concern for anyone undergoing radiation therapy.

 The conditions required for a healthy fetus to develop are fragile.
 We already know that during pregnancy women should not drink alcohol or smoke and that they need to be very careful about dietary choices.